NAPS: the art (and importance) of good day sleeps

 What we commonly see in babies over 3 or 4 months old is catnapping – sleeping for only one sleep cycle at a time.
 This is a developmental occurrence at this age (called the 4 month sleep regression) and while some of these babies will still be meeting their cumulative daily nap hours through several 45 minute naps, they don’t have the chance to catch-up on that restorative sleep and will still be in quite a lot of sleep debt come bedtime.
 If your baby is in this category, helping them learn to self-settle is your best line of defence against catnapping.

-WAKING THE BABY
+WAKING THE BABY FROM A NAP

 So to gel together awake time vs nap time, here comes the sometimes contentious part… WAKING THE BABY.
-While it might seem very counter-instinctive (or downright mean) to wake a sleeping baby, we do advise doing it if your baby is at risk of having had too many daytime sleep hours, or of sleeping for too long in the morning nap which will mean their lunch nap is consequently shorter, or if they're sleeping too late or long in the afternoon which will have a negative impact on their bedtime settling and night time sleep.
+While it might seem very counter-instinctive (or downright mean) to wake a sleeping baby, we do advise doing it if your baby is at risk of having had too many daytime sleep hours, or of sleeping for too long in the morning nap which will mean their lunch nap is consequently shorter, or if they're sleeping too late or long in the afternoon which will have a negative impact on their bedtime settling and nighttime sleep.

 I always hold to the mantra “it is better for you to wake your baby in the day rather than your baby wake you in the night”.
 Some babies are better day sleepers than others.
 My youngest is like this.
 She would quite happily snooze the day away and then party all night.
 Because I have 2 older children and a pretty busy day-to-day life, I’m not okay with this!
 For me, being in control of her daytime sleep hours is really important to ensure she sleeps well at night.
-A I said, it’s a balance.
+It’s a balance.
 And sometimes it is really tricky to get it right.

 Here's a video addressing why your baby won't nap: